Nobody's Got A Plan

 Which brings me to where both sides are right now.

-Trump has declared there "no timeframe" for the war.
-Only a couple of weeks of telling us he expects it to end "soon."
+Trump has declared there is "no timeframe" for the war.
+Only a couple of weeks ago he was telling us he expects it to end "soon."
 These words change the nature of the war.
 Not in a military sense.
 In a structural one.
 "No timeframe" means the campaign is no longer just a campaign.
 It's a living condition, like much of the rest of the Middle East itself.
 Nobody seems to be able to end a condition.
 You manage it.

 The IRGC surprised me, but I didn't know that much about Iran's internal politics.
 They are effectively drawing this out — keeping the Strait unstable, blocking negotiation, seizing ships, preventing any clean resolution.
 Inadvertently, this is granting Trump time he needs.
 By preventing talks, negotiations, and a "fast" resolution, they're giving the US military something it needs after two months of sustained operations: time to replenish stockpiles, reposition assets, reassess the next phase.